Unboxed-Software/solana-course/content/token-program.md

 .env
 ```

-And finally, add the following to the `scripts` object in `package.json`:
+Add the following to the `scripts` object in `package.json`:

 ```json
 "start": "tsc && node dist/index.js"
 ```

-Add your Keypair an environment variable `PRIVATE_KEY` in `.env`.
-Refer to Module 1 Lesson 2 for how to generate a new Keypair.
+Add your Keypair to the `.env` file as an environment variable called, `PRIVATE_KEY`.
+If you need to generate a new Keypair, please refer to Module 1 Lesson 2 for how to do so.
 It should look something like this but with different numbers:

 ```
 PRIVATE_KEY="[56,83,31,62,66,154,33,74,106,59,111,224,176,237,89,224,10,220,28,222,128,36,138,89,30,252,100,209,206,155,154,65,98,194,97,182,98,162,107,238,61,183,163,215,44,6,10,49,218,156,5,131,125,253,247,190,181,196,0,249,40,149,119,246]"
 ```

-In the `index.ts` file, let’s create a new function outside of `main` called `initializeKeypair`.
+Finally, in the `index.ts` file, let’s create a new function outside of `main` called `initializeKeypair`.
 Inside this new function, we’ll parse the environment variable `PRIVATE_KEY` as `number[]`, use it to initialize a `Uint8Array`, then initialize and return a `Keypair` using the `Uint8Array`.

 ```tsx
 import web3 = require('@solana/web3.js')